 Black-eyed Susan vine plant is a tender perennial that is grown as an annual in temperate and cooler zones.
-You can also grow the vine as a houseplant but be wary as it may get eight feet in length.
+You can also grow the vine as a houseplant but be wary as it may grow to 8 feet (2+ m.) in length.
 Black-eyed Susan vine care is most successful when you can mimic the plant's native African climate.
 Try growing a black-eyed Susan vine indoors or out for a bright cheery flowering vine.

 Black Eyed Susan Vine Plant